Jesuszenro/credit-register/README.md

 #### ✅ User-Friendly Interface
 Modern and responsive design using HTML, CSS, and JavaScript, providing a smooth user experience.

+⚠️ Note: The credits.db file included here is for demonstration purposes only.
+You can delete it and generate a new empty database by running db.create_all().

 ## 🕋 Architecture